MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/stage-8-assign-a-category-page-and-a-catalog-item-page-to-a-term.md

 If you want to change a friendly URL, for example from "audio" to "audio players," you should change the actual term itself.
 That way, the friendly URL and the term that is used to tag your content will remain consistent.

-If this was somewhat confusing, don't worry.
+If this concept was somewhat confusing, don't worry.
 We'll explain more about how Search Web Parts work in the next article..

 ### Next article in this series
 <a name="BKMK_AboutTheFriendlyURLForCategoryPages"> </a>